Carrying forward previously unused pension allowance to use this year

 Previous years unused pension allowances can be carried forward so you can exceed the £40,000 tax free limit this year.Tue, 08 Dec 2020

 If you have exceeded your limit for this year, or intend to next year, you should have a look at your three previous tax returns.
-Has the £40,000 limit been reached in 2015/16 and 2014/15?
-Had the £50,000 limit been reached in 2013/14?
+Has the £40,000 limit been reached in 2018/19, 2017/18 and 2016/17?
 If not you may be able to carry forward any unused allowance to be used in the current tax year.
 In that case you may only have to pay tax on any amount of pension savings in excess of the £40,000 plus any unused allowances carried forward from previous three years.
 This potentially allows contributions in a tax year of up to £170,000, but tax free contributions are capped at 100% of relevant U.K. earnings and you must use up this year’s allowance in full first

 There are restrictions with regards to what kind of pension you contribute to in order to be able to do this, such as you must be part of a registered pension scheme.